 Compliance and prevention measures are focused on a group-wide compliance risk analysis, numerous communication measures, and a range of training courses, which either take place as classroom-based events or as e-learning.
-In the past few years, the substantial minimum CMS requirements have been implemented by the executive boards of the national and international Group companies at Fraport.
+In recent years, the Executive Board has implemented the essential minimum requirements of the CMS in both the national and international Group companies.